nodenv/.github/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported using GitHub's abuse and moderation reporting mechanisms, or by opening an issue or contacting any of the project maintainers.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.